Today, on April 19, 2021, read about:

 Another juvenile bill that became law this legislative session deals with sexting.
 Punishment for some teen sexting is lessened, such as not registering as a sex offender.

 America is about second chances, and the Juvenile Reconsideration Act got its second chance when the General Assembly overrode the governor’s veto.
-We at [nap_names id=”FIRM-NAME-1″] commend our Maryland Lawmakers for supplying juvenile offenders with an opportunity for a fresh start.
+We at JC Law commend our Maryland lawmakers for supplying juvenile offenders with an opportunity for a fresh start.

-We’ve stated it before, but again, young developing minds need to have the opportunity to show they have grown and learned from the mistake made in youth.
+We’ve stated it before, but again, young, developing minds need to have the opportunity to show they have grown and learned from the mistakes made in youth.
 If we were never given a chance to learn from the mistakes made while growing up, we wouldn’t know how to be an adult.

 Yes, the people made some terrible mistakes, but they were committed in youth and should have the chance to prove they’ve grown and are ready to contribute to society.